 Like the companies making statements in solidarity with Black Lives Matter, many editors have claimed to be making more of an effort to diversify their teams.
 In theory, the rise of social media provides a venue through which the public can hold these editors accountable, but things remain largely the same as far as Joseph is concerned.

-“It's basic representation, but putting black people in visible positions at outlets would encourage more black people to want to cover games in general,” he said.
+“It's basic representation, but putting black people in visible positions at outlets would encourage more black people to want to cover games in general,” they said.
 “Black people in games have had to create their own spaces to feel welcome, but if outlets fostered, collaborated with, or hosted those voices as regular talent I think things could start changing more rapidly.”

 Black Lives Matter